puranik3/ey-mfe-using-react/documents/lab-guide-microfrontend-workshops-app.md

 - You should now be able to navigate between the workshop list and details pages without issues, both in the standalone workshops app, and the host container app.
 - __IMPORTANT__: Make sure to understand 100% the communication and syncing up, of state of the host container app's browser router, and the remote workshop app's memory router.

+## Step 16: EXERCISE: Unmounting HomeApp
+- Modify `mount()` of home app to return the `unmount` function from it.
+In shell container app, get hold of `unmount` when mounting `HomeApp`.
+Make sure to set up unmounting when navigating away from the the home app.
+This is left as an exercise

-## Step 16: Exercise: Implement Pagination using the following pagination component, and server-side enabled category filtering
+## Step 17: Exercise: Implement Pagination using the following pagination component, and server-side enabled category filtering
 - __GIVEN__: Add this in shared app's `src/components/Pagination/Pagination.js`
 ```jsx
 const Pagination = (